|

 - style of music is appropriate for historical period written

-- Can improvise (or create cadenzas) based on many scale arpeggio
+- Can improvise (or create cadenzas) based on many scale arpeggio patterns

 - can sustain passages in extreme registers and dynamics